PERFORMANCES and EVENTS

 CREO is a non-competitive dance studio committed to building strong, creative, commitment-minded, joyful, wholesome artists.

 Twin Cities Ballet has openings for male and female company dancers and apprentices for the 2018-2019 season!

-TCB is an innovative professional ballet company that creates original high-quality performances, including the most recent sold-out show Pink Floyd's The Wall: A Rock Ballet, and introduces and promotes the artistry, discipline and athleticism of ballet and other dance forms to Minnesota communities.
+TCB is an innovative professional ballet company that creates original high-quality performances, including our most recent sold-out show Pink Floyd's The Wall: A Rock Ballet.
+TCB introduces and promotes the artistry, discipline, and athleticism of ballet and other dance forms to and for Minnesota communities.